ekaterinatao/Tutorial_projects/project_4/README.md

 You can find original datasets either in the project folder or using links at the beginning of the notebook.

 ## Results
-- At the beginning of the notebook all needed functions are presented.
+- All functions are presented at the beginning of the notebook.
 - Common features were renamed and datasets were concatinated using 'inner' method.
 - Rows containing more than 2 nans were removed.
 - Duplicates were removed.
-- Checking for outliers was performed using 3-sigm rule and medical thinking.
+- Checking for outliers was performed using the 3-sigm rule and medical thinking.
 Outliers were removed.
 - Different types of visualisation were performed.